abend0c1/jam/README.md

     ..set alias = 'SY1'

+Alternatively, you can use the more general `..rexx` JAM statement.
+This allows you to insert REXX snippets that do more complex things.
+For example,

+    ..rexx max = 5; do j = 1 to max; say 'MSG001I Hi there' j; end

 You can create as many REXX variables as you want and you can assign any valid REXX expression to them.
 For example, you can create a variable that contains the current date and time by coding: